Skip to Content

 What is the Heaviest R-Pod Camper?

-While it may be tempting to consider that you can tow the RP-202 with just about any truck, you need to be sure to employ real-world data to your setup.
+While it may be tempting to consider that you can tow the RP-207 with just about any truck, you need to be sure to employ real-world data to your setup.
 For example, you’ll need to consider the loaded weight of the trailer, including things like tongue weight (with propane and batteries), etc.

-While R-Pods are comparatively lightweight rigs, the weight adds up fast when you load up a travel trailer with the stuff of life and adventuring, so pay very careful attention to weight, and be sure to consult an honest, reliable dealer – or the manufacturer directly – if you have any questions related to using a particular tow vehicle to pull an R-Pod, particularly the RP-202.
+While R-Pods are comparatively lightweight rigs, the weight adds up fast when you load up a travel trailer with the stuff of life and adventuring, so pay very careful attention to weight, and be sure to consult an honest, reliable dealer – or the manufacturer directly – if you have any questions related to using a particular tow vehicle to pull an R-Pod, particularly the RP-206 and 207.

 Do All R-Pods Have Bathrooms?

-With that said, however, until the 2021 floor plans were released, all R-Pods had wet baths.
+Yes!
+All R-Pods have bathrooms.
+With that said, however, some models have wet baths.
 This means the area where you shower is integrated with the area where you do everything else from brushing your teeth to using the toilet.
 Translated, this means the entire bathroom gets wet when you take a shower.

+NOTE: For full details on how a wet bath works, please feel free to have a look at our post, “Do Wet Baths Suck?”
 But, before you get discouraged about the idea of having a wet bath, be sure to consider our post about RV outdoor showers.

 Photo of a dry bath in a 2021 model R-Pod